milessabin/shapeless/README.md

     apap2.get == apap
 ```

-These last three bullets under make `HList` dramatically more practically
+These last three bullets make this `HList` dramatically more practically
-useful than they are typically thought to be: normally the full type
+useful than `HList`'s are typically thought to be: normally the full
-information required to work with them is too fragile to cross subtyping or
+type information required to work with them is too fragile to cross subtyping
-I/O boundaries.
-This new `HList` implementation supports the discarding of
+or I/O boundaries.
+This implementation supports the discarding of precise
-precise information where necessary (eg. to serialize a precisely typed
+information where necessary (eg. to serialize a precisely typed record after
-record after construction), and its later reconstruction (eg. a weakly
+construction), and its later reconstruction (eg. a weakly typed deserialized
-typed deserialized record with a known schema can have it's precise typing
+record with a known schema can have it's precise typing reestabilished).
-reestabilished).

 * Conversions between tuples and `HList`'s, and between ordinary Scala
   functions of arbitrary arity and functions which take a single